 Where They Live

 Stejneger's beaked whales prefer the cold, temperate, and subarctic waters of the North Pacific Ocean.
 They are generally found in deep, offshore waters between 2,500 and 5,000 feet on or beyond the continental slope.

 Stejneger's beaked whales have a distribution throughout the North Pacific that includes California, the Aleutian Islands, the southwest Bering Sea, Kamchatka, the Okhotsk Sea, and the Sea of Japan.
-Strandings of this species have commonly occurred in the Aleutian Islands of Alaska and on the west coasts of Japan.
-Scientists speculate that Stejneger's beaked whales may migrate north in the summer.
-Information on their distribution mostly comes from stranding records.
+Acoustic detections indicate that Stejneger’s beaked whales are present nearly year around in the northern Gulf of Alaska, with a peak in detections in the fall.

 Lifespan & Reproduction